David Gere

 Creative Practice & Research

-• Recent courses include: Intro to World Arts and Cultures, Theorizing Arts Activism, Art & Global Health, Arts Encounters, and MAKE ART/STOP AIDS.
+• Recent courses include: Intro to World Arts and Cultures, Theorizing Arts Activism, Art & Global Health, Arts Encounters, MAKE ART/STOP AIDS, and UCLA Sex Squad.

-• Publications include: How to Make Dances in an Epidemic, Looking Out: Perspectives on Dance and Criticism in a Multicultural World, and Taken by Surprise: A Dance Improvisation Reader.
+• Publications include: Sex Squad: Engaging Humour to Reinvigorate Sexual Health Education, How to Make Dances in an Epidemic, Looking Out: Perspectives on Dance and Criticism in a Multicultural World, and Taken by Surprise: A Dance Improvisation Reader.

 • Traveling international exhibitions include: MAKE ART/STOP AIDS (2008), The A.R.T.
 Show (2011), and Through Positive Eyes (2016 - present).